 The Company's investment program objective is to achieve a rate of return on plan assets which will fund the plan liabilities and provide for required benefits while avoiding undue exposure to risk to the plan and increases in funding requirements.
-The Company's target allocation of plan assets was 100 percent equity investments at March 31, 2007 and April 1, 2006.
+The Company's target allocation of plan assets was 100 percent short-term investments as of March 29, 2008 and 100% equity as of March 31, 2007.

 The following benefit payments, which reflect future service as appropriate, are expected to be paid.
-The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2007.
+The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2008.

-The Company's foreign operation, Schaublin, sponsors a pension plan for its approximately 150 employees, in conformance with Swiss pension law.
+The Company's foreign operation, Schaublin, sponsors a pension plan for its approximately 160 employees in conformance with Swiss pension law.
 The plan is funded with a reputable (S&P rating AA-) Swiss insurer.
 Through the insurance contract, the Company has effectively transferred all investment and mortality risk to the insurance company, which guarantees the federally mandated annual rate of return and the conversion rate at retirement.
 As a result, the plan has no unfunded liability; the interest cost is exactly offset by actual return.
 Thus, the net periodic cost is equal to the amount of annual premium paid by the Company.
-For fiscal years 2007, 2006 and 2005, the Company recorded contribution and premium payments equal to \$476, \$445 and \$518, respectively.
+For fiscal years 2008, 2007 and 2006, the Company made contribution and premium payments equal to \$530, \$476 and \$445, respectively.

 The Company also has a defined contribution plan under Section 401(k) of the Internal Revenue Code for all of its employees not covered by a collective bargaining agreement.
-The plan is funded by eligible participants through employee contributions and by Company contributions equal to 25% of the first 4% of eligible employee compensation.
-Effective October 1, 2001, the Company suspended matching contributions to this plan.
-Effective April 4, 2004, the Company resumed a program of employer matching contributions to this plan.
-Employer contributions under this plan amounted to \$328 and \$284 in fiscal 2007 and 2006, respectively.
+The plan is funded by eligible participants through employee contributions and by Company contributions which currently equal 30% of the first 6% of eligible employee compensation.
+Employer contributions under this plan amounted to \$595, \$328 and \$284 in fiscal 2008, 2007 and 2006, respectively.

 Effective September 1, 1996, the Company adopted a non-qualified Supplemental Executive Retirement Plan ("SERP") for a select group of highly compensated management employees designated by the Board of Directors of the Company.
 The SERP allows eligible employees to elect to defer, until termination of their employment, the receipt of up to 25% of their current salary.
 The Company makes contributions equal to the lesser of 50% of the deferrals, or 3.5% of the employees' annual salary, which vest in full after three years of service following the effective date of the SERP.
-Employer contributions under this plan amounted to \$154, \$86, and \$67 in fiscal 2007, 2006 and 2005, respectively.
+Employer contributions under this plan amounted to \$175, \$154 and \$86 in fiscal 2008, 2007 and 2006, respectively.